skok007/GitHubActionsTraining/README.md

 ## 🆘 Need Help?

 If you get stuck or have questions:
-1. Check the exercise-specific README files
-2. Look for comments in the notebooks
+1. Look for comments in the notebooks
-3. Review the example workflows in `.github/workflows/`
+2. Review the example workflows in `.github/workflows/`
-4. Open an issue in this repository
+3. Open an issue in this repository

 Happy learning! 🎉